 Jan.
 12, 2004 -- Preventing weight gain may be as easy as taking a walk.

-New research suggests that walking as little as 30 minutes a day or 12 miles a week may be enough to keep extra pounds at bay or even lose weight -- all
+New research suggests that walking as little as 30 minutes a day or 12 miles a week may be enough to keep extra pounds at bay or even lose weight -- all without dieting.

 Modest Activity Fights Obesity

 More than half of Americans are overweight or obese, and the prevalence of obesity has increased by nearly 50% from 1991 to 1998.
 Obesity is associated with a variety of health problems from heart disease to diabetes, but researchers say extra fat around the midsection can be especially hazardous to your health.

 Although diet and exercise are widely known to help promote a healthy weight, researchers say it's unclear just how much exercise is needed to prevent weight gain.

 In this study, which appears in the Jan.
 12 issue of the Archives of Internal Medicine, researchers compared the effects of three different exercise programs vs. no exercise at all on the weight and waist circumference of 120 sedentary overweight adults.